Cursor guide

 For new users, select the preferred sign up method and agree to the terms on the next screen.
 Once you've successfully authenticated, you'll be instructed to return to your IDE.

-Please note: In order to use Snyk Studio, specifically Snyk's SAST scanning capabilities, you'll need to enable Snyk Code.
+In order to use Snyk Studio, specifically Snyk's SAST scanning capabilities, you must enable Snyk Code.
 Snyk Code analyzes your code for vulnerabilities and temporarily clones the repository and/or uploads your code.
-Cloned or uploaded code is cached according to our data retention policy.
+Cloned or uploaded code is cached according to Snyk's data retention policy.
 With the Snyk Free Plan, Snyk Code offers unlimited scans for open source projects, and limited tests for 1st-party code.
-More details on plans

 For existing users, select the log-in method associated with your account.
-If you don't already have access to Snyk Code, your LLM will prompt you to enable it prior to your first scan.
+If you don't already have access to Snyk Code, your LLM prompts you to enable it prior to your first scan.
 You can also enable it directly in Snyk's Settings.

-Please note: If you are enabling Snyk Code for the first time, you must import / re-import existing projects in order to properly scan them.
+If you are enabling Snyk Code for the first time, you must import or re-import existing projects in order to properly scan them.

 Run Snyk Studio